Master degree projects in Molecular biology

 - Examiner.
 The programme/specialization coordinator will act as examiner or appoint another senior professor from a relevant discipline in the Department of Biology.

-- External reviewer, or external opponent.
+- External reviewer, or the external opponent.
 This person could come from another department, or from a different discipline within the Department of Biology.
-The External reviewer is appointed in agreement between the programme/specialization coordinator, supervisor, and examiner.
+The External reviewer is appointed by the examiner.

 - Supervisor, who will take part in the discussion, but not in the decision (exactly like at a PhD dissertation).
 If the supervisor cannot attend the meeting of the committee (e.g. for external projects), he/she shall provide a written evaluation of the project or discuss directly with the examiner on telephone.

-- Date, time for the seminar shall be decided in agreement between the supervisor and the examination committee.
+- Date, time for the seminar shall be decided by the examiner.

 - Submission of thesis.
-At least one week before the seminar, you should submit your final and complete thesis including the popular summary to the examiner via the URKUND system using one of the e-mail addresses below.
-This is the version of the thesis on which the examination will be based.
-Depending on which specialization you follow and who is your examiner, you should send the final report to one of the following address:
+The thesis should be submitted at leas one week before the seminar.
+You should submit your final and complete thesis including the popular summary.
+The submission is done by sending the complete thesis to the examiner via the URKUND system using one of the following email adresses (depending on which specialization you follow and who is your examiner):

 Molecular biology, general programme